Michel Maurice-Bokanowski: Senator

 Maurice-Bokanowski was elected to the Senate for Hauts-de-Seine on 22 September 1968, and was reelected on 25 September 1977 and 28 September 1986.

 He belonged to the Union des Démocrates pour la République (UDR) and then from 1976 to the Rassemblement pour la République (RPR).
 He was a member of the Committee on Foreign Affairs, Defence and Armed Forces (1968–80 and 1989–95), the Committee on Cultural Affairs (1980–83 and 1986–89) and the Finance Committee (1983–86).

 Maurice-Bokanowski was rapporteur of the Committee on Foreign Affairs on defense appropriations allocated to capital expenditure during the reviews of the 1969 and 1970 finance bills, and of the Committee on Naval expenditures in 1974 and 1975.
 In 1976 he filed a bill to ban free newspapers.

-On 12 November 1974 Maurice-Bokanowski supported Interior Minister Michel Poniatowski, who had called the Communist Party of the party "fascist," triggering a heated debate.
+On 12 November 1974 Maurice-Bokanowski supported Interior Minister Michel Poniatowski, who had called the Communist Party "fascist," triggering a heated debate.

 He said that the Communists did not have the same concept of democracy as his party.
 He suggested that the qualifier "totalitarian" used by Hannah Arendt would be more precise.

 Maurice-Bokanowski was a strong supporter of nuclear deterrence, but wrote a book titled La défense : Avant la bombe (Defense: Before the bomb; 1985) in which he warned against abandoning conventional weapons.
 Several times between 1983 and 1986 he denounced the trade deficit with the USSR.

 He generally followed the voting instructions of his parliamentary group, and supported the measures of the right.